lucasrmagalhaes/windows_forms-csharp/README.md

 - A execução do InitializeComponent quando a classe do formulário é instanciada

 É no InitializeComponent que as classes são desenhadas no formulário, no momento que o Form é instanciado.

+**Qual a propriedade do TextBox que retorna o conteúdo do que foi digitado nele?**
+- .Text

+Esta é a propriedade que retorna o conteúdo do TextBox.